PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

     [*Leaderboard rank* #footnote[In case of teams solving an equal number of challenges, the faster teams rank higher on the leaderboard]], ..csv("tables/ai_team_standings_AI_vs_Humans_CTF.csv").flatten().slice(3), ),
   caption: [AI teams standings #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723].
-Best AI team achieves top-13% performance among teams that solved at least 1 challenge.], ) <ai_vs_hum_standings>
+Best AI team achieved top-13% performance among teams that solved at least 1 challenge.], ) <ai_vs_hum_standings>

 // As this was our first challenge, we saturated ><